 Bachelor of Science Interior Design

-The interior design degree at Southern Miss, which began in 1976, is accredited as a first professional-level degree program by the Council for Interior Design Accreditation (CIDA), formally known as Foundation for Interior Design Education Research (FIDER), and was the first Mississippi program to obtain this accreditation.
-Southern Miss is the only interior design program in the state of Mississippi accredited by the National Kitchen and Bath Association (NKBA).
-Requirements are in accordance with the published standards and guidelines of the Council for Interior Design Accreditation and NKBA.
+The Interior Design Program at Southern Miss, which began in 1976, is accredited as a first professional-level degree program by the Council for Interior Design Accreditation (CIDA) and was the first Mississippi program to obtain this accreditation.
+Requirements are in accordance with the published standards and guidelines of the Council for Interior Design Accreditation.

 Professional designers, architects, manufacturers, and allied representatives serve the program in an advisory capacity as members of advisory boards, guest lecturers, part-time faculty, critics, and supervisors of interns.
-Further contact with professionals is supported through the Southern Miss Interior Design Student Association (IDSA) which serves as the umbrella for the student chapter of the American Society of Interior Designers (ASID) and the National Kitchen and Bath Association (NKBA).
-Students participate in campus, community, state, and regional activities in the student chapter of ASID, and participate as student members in the International Interior Design Association (IIDA) and National Kitchen and Bath Association (NKBA).
+Further contact with professionals is supported through the Southern Miss American Society of Interior Designers (ASID) student chapter.
+Students participate in campus, community, state, and regional activities, and also participate as student members in the International Interior Design Association (IIDA) and the U.S. Green Building Council (USGBC).
 The dedicated interior design faculty members have strong academic backgrounds, practical work experience in the field of interior design, and are members of professional organizations.
 Faculty members are committed to providing a high-quality education for all students in the Interior Design program.

 The Interior Design Program acknowledges the definition of a professional designer endorsed by the National Council for Interior Design Qualifications (NCIDQ) and other design associations of North America and strives to meet the following goals:

-- To promote evidence-based design research in order to solve problems related to the needs of people in all environments.
+- To promote evidence-based design research in order to think critically and solve problems related to the needs of people diverse environments